Frequently Asked Questions

 No, we do not ship via Canada Post.
-We ship all our products via courier, typically Purolator or UPS.
+We ship all our products via courier, typically Purolator.
 We do this because our products are shipped live in cooled boxes, and typically should arrive in under 3 days.
 Feel free to contact to contact us with any concerns about delays.

 Will the bugs survive being shipped to me?

 Yes.
-Typical service all around Canada takes 1-2 days, and we ship our bugs in cooled styrofoam boxes with ice and gel packs to ensure that the bugs are not a) overheated and b) moving freely around the box.
-Most of our products, save for our ladybugs and nematodes, should be used as soon as possible after receiving them to ensure they are getting food as soon as possible.
+Typical service all around Canada takes 1-2 days.
+And we ship our bugs in cooled styrofoam boxes with ice and gel packs to ensure that the bugs are a) not overheated and b) not moving freely around the box.
+Most of our products, except for our ladybugs and nematodes, should be used as soon as possible after receiving them to ensure they are getting food right away.

 How long will the order take to arrive?

 Shipping time depends on where you are located.
 We ship out on Monday, Tuesday, and Wednesday, and will sometimes make exceptions for local deliveries to ship on Thursday.
-However, we bring in most products to ship out on Mondays and Wednesdays, so if you order before Friday at 2:00 PST, we can ship out to you on the following Monday; if you order before Tuesday at 2:00 PST, we will ship out to you on the following Wednesday if you receive two-day or overnight service.
+However, we bring in most products to ship out on Mondays and Wednesdays.
+So if you order before Friday at 2:00 PST, we can ship out to you on the following Monday; if you order before Tuesday at 2:00 PST, we will ship out to you on the Wednesday (providing you are in a location that receives two-day or overnight service.)